 Moira Stuart’s career in radio and television spans five decades.
 From February 2019 she will be joining Classic FM to be the station’s morning news presenter from 6am-10am.
 From July she will present her own Saturday afternoon show, Moira Stuart’s Hall of Fame Concert and a further series will commence in Autumn 2019.

-Moira Stuart presents the news on Chris Evans' BBC Radio 2 Breakfast Show and presents her own show on BBC Radio 2, Music ‘til Midnight, on Sunday nights.
+For nine years Moira presented the news on Chris Evans' BBC Radio 2 Breakfast Show.
+She also presented her own show on BBC Radio 2, Music ‘til Midnight, on Sunday nights.

 Moira has presented many programmes on radio and television including The Big Spell for Sky 1, The Holiday Programme and Have I Got News For You! on BBC One.
 She appeared on BBC One’s successful documentary series Who Do You Think You Are? and made a memorable appearance as herself in Extras.
 In March 2007 she presented the documentary In Search of Wilberforce for BBC Television, examining the role of anti-slavery campaigner William Wilberforce to coincide with the 200th anniversary of the British bill that banned the slave trade.
 Moira has also appeared on BBC One’s Would I Lie To You? and ITV’s Harry Hill's Alien Fun Capsule.
 Most recently Moira presented the BBC World Service documentary, The Unknown Soldier.

 Moira has won numerous awards including the "TV and Radio Industries Club Best Newscaster" awards and the "Women of Achievement Television Personality" award and she received an Honorary Doctorate from the University of Edinburgh in 2006.
 She also received an Honorary Doctorate from Canterbury Christ Church University at Canterbury Cathedral in January 2013.
 She was awarded an OBE in 2001.